Islam and other religions: Comparative religion and anthropology of religion

 In the introduction to his Indica, Biruni himself writes that his intent behind the work was to engage dialogue between Islam and the Indian religions, particularly Hinduism as well as Buddhism.
 Biruni was aware that statements about a religion would be open to criticism by its adherents, and insisted that a scholar should follow the requirements of a strictly scientific method.
 According to William Montgomery Watt, Biruni "is admirably objective and unprejudiced in his presentation of facts" but "selects facts in such a way that he makes a strong case for holding that there is a certain unity in the religious experience of the peoples he considers, even though he does not appear to formulate this view explicitly."
 Biruni argued that Hinduism was a monotheistic faith like Islam, and in order to justify this assertion, he quotes Hindu texts and argues that the worship of idols is "exclusively a characteristic of the common people, with which the educated have nothing to do."

 Biruni argued that the worship of idols "is due to a kind of confusion or corruption."
 According to Watt, Biruni "goes on to maintain that in the course of generations the origin of the veneration of the images is forgotten, and further that the ancient legislators, seeing that the Veneration of images is advantageous, made it obligatory for the ordinary.
 He mentions the view of some people that, before God sent prophets, all mankind were idol-worshippers, but he apparently does not presumably held that, apart from the messages transmitted by prophets, men could know the existence and unity of God by rational methods of philosophy."
 Biruni argued that "the Hindus, no less than the Greeks, have philosophers who are believers in monotheism."
-Al-Biruni also compared Islam and Christianity, citing passages from the Qur'an and Bible which state that their followers should always speak the truth.
+Al-Biruni also compared Islam and Christianity, citing passages from the Qur'an and the Bible which state that their followers should always speak the truth.

 Contemporary Islam

-During the 19th and early 20th centuries, most Islamic states fell under the sway of European colonialists.
-The colonialists enforced tolerance, especially of European Christian missionaries.
-After World War II, there was a general retreat from colonialism, and predominantly Muslim countries were again able to set their own policies regarding non-Muslims.
-This period also saw the beginning of increased migration from Muslim countries into the First World countries of Europe, the UK, Canada, the US, etc. This has completely reshaped relations between Islam and other religions.

-In predominantly Muslim countries

-Some predominantly Muslim countries allow the practice of all religions.
-Of these, some limit this freedom with bans on proselytizing or conversion, or restrictions on the building of places of worship; others (such as Mali) have no such restrictions.
-In practice, the situation of non-Muslim minorities depends not only on the law, but on local practices, which may vary.

-Some countries are predominantly Muslim and allow freedom of religion adhering to democratic principles.
+Some countries are predominantly Muslim and allow freedom of religion, adhering to democratic principles.
 Of particular note are the following countries: